-There have been decreases in total suspended solids of at least 40% across the Basin.
-Turbidity and dissolved oxygen have also decreased.
-These reductions allow for light to reach aquatic vegetation, increasing its growth and thereby providing habitat and food for aquatic organisms.
+There have been decreases in total suspended solids of at least 40% across the System.
+Dissolved oxygen has increased.
+These increases allow for light to reach aquatic vegetation, increasing its growth and thereby providing habitat and food for aquatic organisms.